 - Man-made chemical fertilizers, sometimes called fast release

 - Natural or organic fertilizers

-These are fast acting fertilizers, producing the quickest visible results.
+These are fast acting fertilizers, producing some of the quickest visible results.
 They are the lowest cost fertilizer you can buy and are a good choice for fertilizing your hostas or any garden plants.

 The downside of these fertilizers is they need to be applied regularly throughout the growing season as the fertilizer that is not taken up by your plants is quickly washed away with each watering.

 The frequency of application can be as often as a light application every two weeks to provide a study supply of nutrients to your hostas.
 Or, as little as four times a year.